linyuanshen114/VP-WBT/README.md

 3. Click on **Install App**.
 4. Select the `VP_WBT.mlappinstall` file and click **Open**.

+Alternatively, if you prefer to run the code manually, the source file `VP_WBT.m` is available in the `src` folder and can be executed directly from the MATLAB editor or command window.

 ### 3. Launch the App

 Once installed, you can find **VP_WBT** in the **APPS** tab.
 Click to launch and start using it.